In Defense of the Atari 1200XL

 Atari’s entire plan to compete with IBM and Apple with the 1400XL, 1400XLD and 1090 Expansion, died in the face of the price war with Commodore and all were shelved before production.
 By the end of 1983, Texas Instruments had abandoned their home computer division, which was a strong contender for marketshare leadership only a couple of years before.
 Radio Shack, while continuing the Color Computer line for a number of years, began to shift more and more emphasis toward their PC Clones.
 Only Atari, with its inexpensive-to-build 800XL, would be left to compete with Commodore in the ‘home’ computer market.

-The back of the Atari 1200XL, and the various ports.
+The back of the Atari 1200XL, and its various ports

 The 1200XL has a mixed legacy with the Atari community, often seen as the “Edsel” of the Atari 8-bit line-up.
 I think this is unfair.
 Taken in context, the 1200XL is more akin to Spartans at Thermopylae.
 A force hastily put together and scarified against an unstoppable enemy – Commodore and the 8-bit Computer Price War – to buy enough time to mount a credible defense.
 The 1200XL was just that although, admittedly, it didn’t perform as heroically as the Spartans.
 The system’s reputation is also marred by exaggerations about software incompatibility.
 While technically true, changes to the entire XL line affected very, very few programs, and generally those that did not adhere to Atari programming specifications.
 It is a situation similar to how Workbench version 1.2+ for the Amiga 1000 broke compatibility with a handful of early Electronic Arts games.